RealityETH/reality-eth-monorepo/packages/contracts/README.md

 # @reality.eth/contracts
 Contracts for Reality.eth, including source code, ABI and addresses of contracts on mainnet and test networks.

+## Using the contracts

+### Quick example:

+    const realityeth_contracts = require('@reality.eth/contracts')
+    const provider = ...;

+    const config = realityeth_contracts.realityETHConfig(chain_id, 'ETH', version)
+    const contract = realityeth_contracts.realityETHInstance(config);
+    const ethers_instance = new ethers.Contract(contract.address, contract.abi, provider);

+This module also contains support for checking which tokens are available on the given chain, checking which features it has etc.

+See [example.js](example.js) for more examples.

+## File layout

 *networks/* contains a directory hierarchy with a file for the deployed version of each live contract on the specified network for the specified token.
 Each file also lists any whitelisted arbitrators.
 It may also contain additional post-deployment files for arbitrators we deployed.

 *tokens/* contains a file describing each supported token.